yy1588133/top-tools/src/clinerules/new-task-workflow.md

 105,000 / 200,000 tokens (53%) Model: anthropic/claude-3.7-sonnet (200K context window)
 ```

-**IMPORTANT**: When you see context window usage at or above 50%, you MUST:
+**IMPORTANT**: You MUST adhere to the following protocol for context window management:

+1. **Early Alert**: When usage reaches 40% of the context window (or a user-configured early alert threshold), notify
+   the user with a gentle reminder of the current usage and the option to save context manually or prepare for a
+   potential handoff.
+2. **Strong Recommendation**: When usage exceeds 50% of the context window (or a user-configured primary threshold),
-1. Complete your current logical step
+   strongly recommend initiating a task handoff.
+Complete your current logical step, then use the
-2. Use the `ask_followup_question` tool to offer creating a new task
+   `ask_followup_question` tool to offer creating a new task.
+3. **Final Warning**: If the user chooses to continue and usage reaches 75% (or a user-configured critical threshold),
+   issue a final warning about the high risk of context loss and reiterate the option to save context manually or
+   proceed with a handoff.
-3. If approved, use the `new_task` tool with comprehensive handoff instructions
+4. If approved at any stage, use the `new_task` tool with comprehensive handoff instructions to ensure continuity.

+**MODEL-SPECIFIC ADJUSTMENTS**: Adjust thresholds dynamically based on the AI model's context window capacity (e.g.,
+131K for some models, 200K for others like Claude).
+For larger context windows, thresholds may be set higher if
+configured by the user, but always maintain a safety buffer to prevent loss of context.

 ## Task Breakdown in Plan Mode - REQUIRED PROCESS